feng1st/feng1st.github.io/content/rust-lang/_index.md

 ---
 title: Rust Lang
+type: blog
 ---

-Seek freedom and become captive of your desires.
+> Seek freedom and become captive of your desires.
 Seek discipline and find your liberty.